• Resources

 The GRN is kept in the company’s procurement records and thus becomes evidence of delivery and receipt.
 It is a key document for internal audits and compliance with rules and regulations.

-Automating Goods Received Note Processes
+Automating Goods Receipt Note Processes

-This process of a Goods Received Note has quite a few pitfalls, mainly because of manual handling and paperwork.
+This process of a Goods Receipt Note has quite a few pitfalls, mainly because of manual handling and paperwork.
 These drawbacks are that it needs time to enter data, and there are chances of human error and delays in the process.
 More and more companies are automating their procedures to make the GRN process easier.
 Here’s how GRN management can benefit from automation:

 Faster Processing